zeSchlausKwab/wavefunc/SPEC.md

 4. **Thumbnail/Favicon**: For consistency, use the `thumbnail` tag for images rather than `favicon` or other variations.

-5. **Language Codes**: Language codes should be stored in individual `language` tags rather than as an array in the content to improve filterability.
+5. **Language Codes**: Language codes should be stored in individual `l` tags rather than as an array in the content to improve filterability.

 6. **Genre/Category Tags**: Genres and categories are stored as `t` tags for consistency with Nostr conventions around topic/categorical tags.